By Nina J. Balsamo, John Massey-Norton, John R. Klamut, Terry Queen,

 Charles F. Straley and Mark R. Lehner

 An integrated drainage system (IDS) geomembrane, which provides both a low-permeability membrane and drainage space above the geomembrane, is being used in the final cover at a coal combustion residuals (CCR) landfill in West Virginia.
-Part 1 of this article presents construction in 2016 of the test pad (Figure 1) to evaluate 1-inch (2.5-cm) maximum subgrade protrusions beneath the geomembrane, placement of cover soil with a 9-inch (22.9-cm) maximum particle size using a low ground pressure (LGP) dozer, and the condition of the geosynthetics.
-Part 2 of this article will present the application of heavy traffic loads over the benched portion of the test pad to evaluate its use as a temporary haul road (in 2016), and additional exhumation of the test pad in 2018.
+Part 1 of this article, in the August/September 2020 issue of Geosynthetics magazine, presented construction of the test pad to evaluate 1-inch (2.5-cm) maximum subgrade protrusions beneath the geomembrane, placement of cover soil with a 9-inch (22.9-cm) maximum particle size using a low ground pressure (LGP) dozer, and the evaluation of the geosynthetics in 2016.
+Part 2 of this article presents the application of heavy traffic loads over the benched portion of the test pad to evaluate its use as a temporary haul road (in 2016), and additional exhumation of the test pad in 2018.

 Test pad subareas

 As presented in Part 1, AGRU Super Gripnet 50-mil (1.27-mm) high-density polyethylene (HDPE) liner and AgruTex 081 nonwoven geotextile were incorporated into a landfill final cover system.
 To evaluate various conditions, a test pad divided into several subareas was constructed.
 The subgrade protrusion height, cover soil lift thickness, cover soil maximum rock size and subareas with cushion geotextile are listed in Table 1 on page 20.
 Test conditions for adjacent Subareas C and E were identical, and test conditions for adjacent Subareas D and F were identical.